 Master of Science in Biology

 The Master of Science in Biology offers a programme that lets students select their area of specialization and acquire a diverse range of transferable skills.
 This MSc begins with a core of courses covering key topics in biology, with particular emphasis on methodological and quantitative aspects.
-The Master’s programme extends into courses in six specialized areas, representing the research topics for which the Institute of Biology at UniNE is particularly renowned.
-Students choose two of the six specializations, of which one corresponds to the topic of their Master’s thesis.
+The Master’s programme extends into courses in five specialized areas, representing the research topics for which the Institute of Biology at UniNE is particularly renowned.
+Students choose two of the five specializations, of which one corresponds to the topic of their Master’s thesis.

 Structure of the programme